K3E9X/TheCyberNews/README.md

 <img width="1075" height="759" alt="image" src="https://github.com/user-attachments/assets/ba946e56-b688-497e-9c73-42b680aadc69" />

-CyberNews is an autonomous workflow that collects the latest cybersecurity headlines, lets an LLM agent reason over them, and publishes a dark, minimalist brief on GitHub Pages – end to end with no manual touch.
+TheCyberNews is an autonomous workflow that collects the latest cybersecurity headlines, lets an LLM agent reason over them, and publishes a dark, minimalist brief on GitHub Pages – end to end with no manual touch.